Name, registered office, duration

 Organizational rules

-The Board of Directors issues the organizational rules and organize the appropriate contractual relationships.
+The Board of Directors issues the organizational rules and organizes the appropriate contractual relationships.

 The organizational rules organize the management, determine the bodies responsible for it, describe their duties and regulate in particular the reporting.